Certificate in University Teaching for Faculty Members and Instructors

 Will professional development activities completed prior to starting the certificate be recognized?

 Yes, as long as the activities meet your current professional development needs and plan.

 The workshops, webinars and lectures you have already attended must have been completed in the academic year prior to registering in the certificate program.

-These activities must be approved by the TLSS certificate coordinator before being included in your list of activities that count toward the requirements for the 45 hours of formal professional development.
+These activities must be approved by the TLSS certificate coordinator before being included in your list of activities that count toward the required 135 hours of professional development activities.

 Who can I contact if I have any questions?

 You can also visit us at the TLSS one-stop reception desk located in Vanier Hall, room 1001.